Ordering and Shipping

 New cell phones (manufactured in the last five years) are not susceptible to magnetic damage in the same manner their predecessors were.
 In fact, many cell phone accessories, including mounts and cradles, feature neodymium magnets.
 It is still possible, however, to damage a cell phone by exposing it to an industrial-strength magnet for an extended period of time.
 Caution is advised when using these types of magnets near a cell phone.

-Separating magnets successfully requires an airgap between the magnets, and sliding, rather than pulling them apart.
-Our neodymium magnets normally come with either a plastic or heavy-cardboard spacer between them.
+Separating magnets successfully requires an air gap between the magnets, and sliding, rather than pulling them apart.
+Our neodymium magnets normally come with either a plastic or heavy cardboard spacer between them.
 We recommend keeping the spacers for future storage or transportation.
 You may need to use the edge of a table or hard surface to position the magnets at the point where they are joined so it is easier to slide them apart.

 Yes.
-Depending on the strength of magnet, it can interfere with a pacemaker, ICD, or other medical device.
+Depending on the strength of the magnet, it can interfere with a pacemaker, ICD, or other medical device.
 We recommend keeping magnets (especially neodymium magnets) away from areas where devices are implanted.
 Magnetic name badge backings are usually neodymium, so individuals with pacemakers should never wear a magnetic name badge.

 Magnets should be stored in a dry, clean environment to avoid corrosion.
-Very strong magnets should be labeled, as they pose a risk to users who may be unaware of the their intense strength.
+Very strong magnets should be labeled, as they pose a risk to users who may be unaware of their intense strength.
 It advisable to store magnets in their "off" position or with shields, if applicable.

 Magnets are naturally brittle and can chip easily.
-If they accidentally snap together, it is common for them chip or even shatter.
-Take care to prevent dropping them or allowing them slam together or against a metal surface.
+If they accidentally snap together, it is common for them to chip or even shatter.
+Take care to prevent dropping them or allowing them to slam together or against a metal surface.
 For very strong magnets, it is safest to hold one firmly in each hand and slowly move them toward each other, then slide them together to keep them from colliding.

 A dry mixture of ferrite powder and rubber polymer resin is mixed, calendared, and ground.
-It is then formed either by extrusion (for magnetic strip) or rollers (for magnetic sheeting).
+It is then formed either by extrusion (for magnetic strips) or rollers (for magnetic sheeting).
 Next, the material is magnetized, laminated with vinyl or adhesive, cut to size, rolled onto a core, and boxed for shipment.

 Flexible magnetic sheeting is typically magnetized with a neo fixture (magnetizer) which the sheeting slides across during the calendaring process.

 It is usually true that the thicker the flexible magnet, the stronger it is.
 The number of poles per square inch also influences the material’s strength.
-For instance, high energy flexible magnetic material is stronger than standard sheeting.
+For instance, high-energy flexible magnetic material is stronger than standard sheeting.